 - Copy the check/wire transfer number and make note of the Payment Date.

-- Go to Insights > Electronic payment reports
+- Go to Reports > Electronic payment reports

 - Adjust the date range to match the Payment Date on the insurance payment.
 The Payment Date on the insurance payment is the same as the Date Received.